zaphosting/docs/en/vserver_windows_change_language.md

 sidebar_label: Add/change language
 ---

-> ℹ️ By default we provide Windows in German and English, you can identify that on the (DE) and (EN) tags
+> ⚠️ By default we provide Windows in German and English, you can identify that on the (DE) and (EN) tags
 ***

-## 📖 Preparation
+## Preparation

 Connect through Remotedesktop on your Windows Server and open the settings.